Osorio21/SearchIt/README.md

 A controller object acts as an intermediary between one or more of an application’s view objects and one or more of its model objects.
 Controller objects are thus a conduit through which view objects learn about changes in model objects and vice versa.

 One can merge the MVC roles played by an object, making an object fulfill both the controller and view roles.
 This is called a view controller.
-A view controller is a controller that concerns itself mostly with the view layer.
-Its primary responsibilities are to manage the interface and communicate with the model.
-Action methods concerned with data displayed in a view are typically implemented in a view controller.
+A view controller's 'primary responsibilities are to manage the interface and communicate with the model.

 This application adheres to the MVC design pattern.
-Model objects located in the *Model* folder house data for the application and the computation for manipulating the data.
+Model objects located in the *Models* folder house data for the application and the computations for manipulating the data.
 For example, the *API_Constants* file houses data and logic on the URL that will used in the API call.
 The *Business* file contains select properties for any business searched by the user.
 Additionally, this file also contains code for the JSON decoding process.
 Views are held in a separate location with no direct influence on the models. *Transition Button* contains a custom UIButton with predefined properties and *ViewAnimation* provides custom animations on UIView objects.
-The view controllers are hybrid models that contain some info on view objects and also functionality to bridge communication between view and model objects.
-For example, *InputTextController* contains data on view objects such as *InputLabel* but also functions for communicating with the model data.
+The view controllers are hybrid classes that contain some info on view objects and also functionality to bridge communication between view and model objects.
+For example, *InputTextController* contains data on view objects such as *InputLabel* but also functions for communicating with model data such as *Businesses*.

 ## Overall User Flow and Specific Design Decisions

 Application was designed using UIKit programmatically.
-Upon running application, users are presented by the Home Screen which is controlled by the *HomeScreenController*.
-Relative to appearance, the home screen has a custom color gradient background, application title text, and a button that transitions to the *InputTextController*. *InputTextController* is designed with custom text labels and text fields, a slider, and a picker view.
+Upon running application, users are presented by the Home Screen which is managed by the *HomeScreenController*.
+Relative to appearance, the home screen has a custom blue color gradient background, application title text, and animated globe image, and a button that transitions to the *InputTextController* upon a press. *InputTextController* is designed with custom text labels and text fields, a slider, and a picker view.
+The button to transition to the following screen and transfer the data is hidden until all fields contains text.
 Users can enter relevant data and press the InputIt! button to shift to the *BusinessTableViewController*.
 If acceptable data was inputted, users are presented with a multi-color table of businesses depedning on the input parameters.
 At the bottom of the table view is a back button for users to transition back to the *InputTextController* for a new search.
 Pressing any business table cell tarnsitions users to the *BusinessDetailsViewController*.

 ## UI Components Utilized